 What Is Measles?

-Measles is a viral infection caused by a virus that spreads through the air when an infected person coughs or sneezes, and other people breathe in the contaminated droplets.
-Moreover, the virus can survive on surfaces for up to two hours, making it highly contagious.
-However, rubeola is preventable through vaccination, and the World Health Organization recommends two doses of the vaccine for all children.
-Despite being preventable, a measles outbreak can be dangerous because it’s a very contagious disease that can easily spread from one person to another.
+Despite being preventable, an outbreak can be dangerous because it’s a very contagious disease that can easily spread from one person to another.
 It can make people very sick and cause complications like pneumonia, brain swelling, and even death.
 Outbreaks can occur when many people in an area are not vaccinated, allowing the disease to spread quickly.
 This is especially dangerous for young children, pregnant women, and people with weakened immune systems who are more vulnerable to getting sick.

 Causes & Types of Measles

-Measles is caused by the measles virus, which belongs to the family of paramyxoviruses.
+Measles is caused by the rubeola virus, which belongs to the family of paramyxoviruses.
 There are two types: the wild-type measles virus and the attenuated measles virus used in the vaccine.
 The wild-type virus is responsible for outbreaks, while the attenuated virus in the vaccine helps protect against the disease.

 Who Is At Risk?